dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

     version=0
    tags=None

-Here we want to highlight `asr.Record.dependencies` which stores any dependencies of the selected record on any other records, ie., whether data from any other records has been used in the construction of the selected record.
-A dependency stores the UID and something called the `revision` which can be used to locate the dependencies.
+Here we want to highlight :attr:`asr.Record.dependencies` which stores any dependencies of the selected record on any other records, ie., whether data from any other records has been used in the construction of the selected record.
+A dependency stores the UID and something called the `revision` (we will get back to this concept later) which can be used to locate the dependencies.

 Let's continue and calculate the most stable crystal structures for various other metals